Your brain has 100 billion neurons, 100 trillion connections and you only command 5% of it.

 Let’s explore some of the most common types of cognitive biases and logical fallacies that rooted themselves in our lives.
 Awareness is the best way to beat these biases, so pay careful attention to how they influence you.

-Burden of Proof Fallacy: The burden of proof lies with someone who is making a claim, and is not upon anyone else to disprove.
+6) Burden of Proof Fallacy: The burden of proof lies with someone who is making a claim, and is not upon anyone else to disprove.
 The inability, or disinclination, to disprove a claim does not render that claim valid, nor give it any credence whatsoever.
 However it is important to note that we can never be certain of anything, and so we must assign value to any claim based on the available evidence, and to dismiss something on the basis that it hasn’t been proven beyond all doubt is also fallacious reasoning.
-For example: If anyone declares that a teapot is, at this very moment, in orbit around the Sun between the Earth and Mars, and that because no one can prove him wrong, his claim is therefore a valid one.

 This is when you decide something is true or false because you can’t find evidence to the contrary.
 You don’t know what the truth is, so you assume any explanation is as good as another.
 Maybe those lights were alien spacecraft, maybe not.
 You don’t know, so you think the likelihood they were intergalactic visitors is roughly the same as those light being from a helicopter far away.
 You can’t disprove something you don’t know anything about, and the argument-from-ignorance fallacy can make you feel as though something is possible because you can’t prove otherwise.
 The same holds true for leprechauns and unicorns, fairies and monsters.
 These things aren’t more likely just because you can’t prove they don’t exist.
 Some people think the Holocaust didn’t happen, or human beings never walked on the moon, but there is plenty of evidence for both.
 People who refuse to believe such things claim they need more evidence before they can change their minds, but no amount of evidence will satisfy them.
 Any shred of doubt allows them to argue from ignorance.